 A shared NOC resource—be it a person or tool—works in multiple client environments through assignments that commit them to a particular environment at any one time.
 A genuinely dedicated resource works solely in only one environment at all times.

 These terms can get tricky when companies refer to shared resources as “dedicated” because they’re only working in one environment at any given point in time.
 While it’s true that these resources “dedicate” themselves to just one environment at a time, a better title for these resources might be “assigned.”
-A shared NOC engineer who works 40 hours a week may be assigned to two environments total.
+A shared NOC engineer who works 40 hours a week may be assigned to two environments in total.
 In this example, they may work 20 hours a week in one environment and the other 20 hours in the other.

 Again, genuinely dedicated NOC resources are devoted solely to one environment.
 They typically, but not always, use the client’s tools rather than their own.
 In general, everything outside of this precise definition of a dedicated resource is technically “shared” in nature.